treasure-data/embulk-input-marketo/README.md

 ### Selecting plugin type

-You should specify the plugin type as `marketo/type` for `type` configuration.

-If you want to Lead plugin, you should specify "marketo/lead", or If you want to Activity log plugin, you should specify "marketo/activity_log".
+You should specify `type: marketo/lead` or `type: marketo/activity_log` on your demand.

 ## Example